 - Website (Media Centre)

 - Facebook Fan Page/Posts

-Characteristics and Style of Writing for Various Media Tools – traditional and new
+Characteristics and Style of Writing for Various Media Tools – traditional and online

 - What is it?